arvvoid/plugin.video.hbogoeu/README.md

 Important, HBO® Go must be paid for!!!
 You need a valid HBO® Go account for the add-on to work!
 Register on the official HBO® Go website http://hbogo.eu

-This add-on covers all listend on http://hbogo.eu atm 12 countries:
+This add-on covers all listend on http://hbogo.eu atm 12 countries, plus Protugal that share the same api:
 * Bosnia and Herzegovina
 * Bulgaria
 * Croatia